 The mitigation hypothesis on network segregation and redistributive preferences

 Table 2 presents the results of the multilevel models for the moderating role of income inequality on the interaction between social class and network homogeneity.
-Looking at the impact of country-level indicators, we see that redistributive preferences are unrelated to national levels of income inequality (Model 1), are lower in economically prosperous countries (Model 2), and higher in more generous welfare states (Model 3).
+First, Model 1 shows the interaction between class-based network segregation and individual class position according to the segregation hypothesis (H1).
+Yet, the mitigation hypothesis (H2) aims to test whether income inequality plays a moderating role in the interaction between class-based network segregation and individual class.
+It posits that the greater the level of income inequality in a country, the weaker the conditional association of network segregation by social class with redistributive preferences

 [Table 2 about here]

-Model 4 tests the mitigation hypothesis that posits that the greater the level of income inequality in a country, the weaker the conditional association of network segregation by social class with redistributive preferences.
-The results suggest that in societies with higher levels of economic inequality, the interaction of network homogeneity and social class – especially in the service class – becomes less pronounced than in societies with lower levels of economic inequality.
+In Table 2, Therefore, model 2 includes a three-way cross-level interaction between network homogeneity, ego’s social class, and country-level economic inequality.
+The results suggest that in societies with higher levels of economic inequality, the interaction between network homogeneity and social class – especially in the service class – becomes less pronounced than in societies with lower levels of economic inequality.
 To illustrate this result, Figure 6 depicts how the interaction of network homogeneity and social class is gradually mitigated as income inequality increases.
 The left panel in Figure 6 illustrates that when inequality is low, the conditional association of network homogeneity and social class on redistributive preferences is more pronounced than in contexts of middle and high inequality.

 Taking a closer look, differences in redistributive preferences between the working and service classes are smaller when network homogeneity is low, regardless of income inequality.
 Greater network homogeneity is associated with wider class differences in redistributive preferences, especially in countries with low levels of inequality.
 These differences, however, gradually become smaller in contexts with higher inequality.
 These results resonate with previous studies that have argued that the upper classes are more sensitive to income inequality, whereas the working class shows relatively stable attitudes regardless of the contextual levels of income inequality (Curtis & Andersen, 2015; Dimick et al., 2017; Edlund & Lindh, 2015).
 This also contrasts with previous research that has argued that individuals in unequal societies support a stronger meritocratic distribution of resources and become less concerned about income differences than those of more egalitarian societies (Mijs, 2021).

-Also, these results echo the findings of Lindh and Andersson (2024) who showed that individuals in working (upper-middle) class positions with predominantly working (upper-middle) class ties support more (less) income inequality reduction in countries where redistribution is high.
-Additionally, their results on the role of market income inequality (pre-tax and transfer) show a null moderating effect when including the cross-level interaction of the rate of redistribution simultaneously.
-Even though the inclusion of both interactions follows a theoretical rationale, employing 29 clusters without a restricted maximum likelihood estimation (see Lindh and Andersson (2024, p.
-12)) can lead to uncertainty in the estimation of the coefficients, as well as problems with the size of the variances and standard errors (Bryan & Jenkins, 2016).
-Instead, I build on top of their findings and provide evidence that income inequality entails robust results while holding the size of the welfare state and economic prosperity constant.
+Also, these results echo the findings of Lindh and Andersson (2024) who show that individuals in working (upper-middle) class positions with predominantly working (upper-middle) class ties support more (less) income inequality reduction in countries where redistribution is high.
+Additionally, I build on their findings and provide evidence that post-tax and transfer income inequality moderates the interaction between class-based network homogeneity and social class on redistributive preferences.

 In sum, my results jointly suggest that network segregation matters in contexts of low and middle economic inequality but loses relevance when inequality is high.
 Overall, the results above support the mitigation hypothesis (H2) claims, where the wider class divide in redistributive preferences in homogeneous class-based networks weakens as income inequality increases.